SrivenkatAnr/rcube-3x3/README.md

 5. scikit-learn==0.20.0
 6. pygame==1.9.2

-You can install the above dependencies manually or by using by creating a new virtual environment(recommended) and cd into rcube-3x3 folder and using, `pip install requirements.txt`
+You can install the above dependencies manually or you can creating a new virtual environment(recommended) and cd into rcube-3x3 folder and run, `pip install requirements.txt`

 ### To run this file in your local machine:
 ##### Method (a): (For those who do not know to use the command line)